 Take the Next Step

 Want to learn more about the differences between a chin augmentation and lower facelift, as well as which procedure is right for you?
-Schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practice also serves the greater Roseville and Sacramento metro areas.
+Schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practices also serve Coeur d’Alene and the Sacramento metro area.
 Granite Bay (916) 773-5559 and Sacramento (916) 929-1833